 Bane NOR may specify further conditions for applicants on the basis of the train operation in question.
 Such further conditions must be indicated in the decision on train path allocation that is communicated to the applicant.

-A template agreement for conclusion of a framework agreement between Bane NOR and an applicant will be provided as an annex to the Network Statement or see the link to the agreement template at RNE.
+A template agreement for conclusion of a framework agreement between Bane NOR and an applicant will be provided as an annex to the Network Statement as a link to the agreement template at RNE.

-Bane NOR’s traffic rules for the rail network (TJN): https://orv.banenor.no/orv/doku.php?id=TJN
+Bane NOR Traffic Rules for the Rail Network (TJN): https://orv.banenor.no/orv/doku.php?id=TJN

-Bane NOR uses the Instructions for Official Studies and Reports as a basis when preparing Bane NOR's traffic rules, but the Instructions for Official Studies and Reports does not limit Bane NOR's right to decide on amendments in accordance with authority granted by laws and regulations.
+Bane NOR uses the assessment instruction as a basis when preparing Bane NOR’s traffic rules, but the assessment instruction does not limit Bane NOR’s right to decide on amendments in accordance with authority granted by laws and regulations.

-Amendments to the traffic rules that are made as a necessary consequence of parts of these being converted into regulations will not normally be subject to consultation under the auspices of Bane NOR.
+Amendments to the traffic rules that are made as a necessary consequence of implementation of regulatory requirements, such as the common European rules in TSI-Ope, will not normally be subject to consultation under the auspices of Bane NOR.
 In such instances, a consultation will be held by the authority which establishes the regulation.

 Descriptions of technical facilities, local procedures or installations will not normally be subject to consultation.
 The same is true of amendments to these.